NERC implemented new measures in 2015 designed to raise discovery science standard grant success rates.

 The measures only apply to NERC pushing the frontiers scheme.

-Where a research organisation submits more applications to any round than allowed under the cap, NERC will office-reject (not send out to peer review) any excess applications.
-Any lead or component application from another research organisation linked to the rejected application will also be rejected.
+Where a research organisation submits more applications to any round than allowed under the cap, NERC will office-reject, meaning not assess, any excess applications.
 If any applications are subsequently rejected based on rule adherence or remit, a research organisation cannot submit alternative applications.

 The data used in the calculation will exclude applications that are ‘office rejected’ or ‘withdrawn by research organisation’.
 Where an application is considered outside the NERC remit and redirected to another research council under the cross council remit agreement it will be ‘withdrawn by the research organisation’ on the NERC system and not count in calculations towards the quota.